Magnetization of the spin-1/2 Heisenberg antiferromagnet on the triangular lattice: METHODS

 where $m,n$ are integers.
 In other word, we totally have 9 different $S$ and 9 different $A$ in the ansatz~(\ref{Eq:3-pess}).
 The corresponding unit cell is illustrated by a dashed rhombus in Fig.~\ref{3-pess}.

 It is known that the bond dimension, $D$, which is the maximal value of the virtual indices, controls the number of independent parameters and thus the numerical accuracy.
 In this work, $D$ is up to 13.
 The ground-state wavefunction is optimized by simple update algorithm \cite{SU1D2007, SU2D2008}.
 Though the full update strategy \cite{FU2014} might be more accurate, it is much more costly.
-By comparing their results for a moderate $D$, e.g., $D = 6$, we found the difference was negligible.
-Therefore, in viewing of the computational cost, we use the more efficient simple update scheme in this work.
-In order to avoid bias and reduce the Trotter error, we started from a wavefunction randomly generated in complex field, and gradually reduced the Trotter step $\tau$ from a large value, say $0.2$.
+To verify the result, we compared the magnetizations at $D = 6$ so that the full update and the recent automatic differentiation \cite{AD} can be performed.
+The simple update approach gives an estimation about 0.2448.
+Starting from such a wave function, full update and automatic differentiation \cite{CMPD6} can further reduce the magnetization down to 0.2395 and 0.2382, respectively.
+The difference among these results is of the order $10^{-3}$.
+In viewing of the computational cost, we choose the more efficient simple update scheme in this work.
+The numerical accuracy can be remedied by larger $D$.
+In order to avoid the bias and reduce the Trotter error, we started from a wavefunction randomly generated in complex field, and gradually reduced the Trotter step $\tau$ from a large value, say $0.2$.
 The final $\tau$ is smaller than $10^{-3}$, which turns out to be sufficiently small to estimate the magnetization of TAHM.

 Physical observables are calculated via the CTMRG method, which was developed for an arbitrary unit cell on the square lattice \cite{tJ2014}.
 In Fig.~\ref{3-pess}, we show the PESS ansatz defined on honeycomb skeleton.
 Firstly, we formally deform the skeleton to a square by simply combining $S$ with $A$ together to form a single tensor $T$, e.g.,